Are you dealing with postpartum alopecia?

 If those bald patches are beginning to show through a little too much for your liking then you need to think about a new hairstyle or haircut that can help you cover up your thinning hair.

-If you are loosing your hair in clumps after having given birth more than a year ago then you need to go and see a specialist as there could be more of a serious underlining issue to be dealt with.
+If you are losing your hair in clumps after having given birth more than a year ago then you need to go and see a specialist as there could be more of a serious underlining issue to be dealt with.

 Remember postpartum alopecia affects 90% of women, you are completely normal.
 You are not the first to experience this and you certainly won’t be the last.